carlosfrias/apigee-opdk-setup-ansible-controller/README.md

 Apigee OPDK Setup Ansible Controller
 =========

-This role will setup an Ansible controller with common structure.
-The default location for this is indicated by `ansible_workspace` and `apigee_workspace`. `ansible_workspace` and `apigee_workspace` default to `~/apigee-workspace` as indicated in the Role Variables below.
-This role will produce the following structure:
+This role will setup an Ansible controller with a common directory structure.
+The structure will produced at the path indicated by `ansible_workspace` and `apigee_workspace`.
+Plaase note that the default path is `~/apigee-workspace` as indicated in the Role Variables below.
+The following structure will be produced:

     apigee-workspace/
         ├── ansible.cfg